reisir/webring-widget/README.md

 # Extra

-Making a list of all sites in the webring:
+Make a list of all sites in the webring:

 ```html
 <ul id="site-list"></ul>